Multistate Employer: Federal

 Employer Health Care Policies

 The federal health care reform law, known as the Affordable Care Act (ACA), is very complex with a broad range of provisions affecting individuals, employers and health insurers.
 One of the key provisions of the law, the employer "pay or play" mandate, requires that employers with 50 or more full-time employees, including full-time equivalent employees, must pay a penalty if they do not offer health care coverage that meets certain standards.
-Originally slated to begin in 2014, the federal regulators in charge of administering the ACA announced in July 2013 that the pay or play mandate would be delayed for a year to help regulators simplify the reporting requirements.
-In February 2014, the Internal Revenue Service (IRS) issued its long-awaited final rule implementing the pay or play mandate.
-Of particular interest to most employers is the use of a compliance phase-in for employers.
-For example, employers with 100 or more full-time employees must adhere to the new mandate in 2015, whereas employers with 50 to 99 full-time employees will not need to comply until 2016.
-In March 2014, the IRS also issued guidance on the pay or play reporting requirements.
-See Health Care Reform Resource Center.
+This provision was phased in, so only employers with 100 or more full-time employees had to adhere to the new mandate in 2015, whereas employers with 50 to 99 full-time employees must comply beginning in 2016.
+See Health Care Reform.

 Because implementation of the ACA remains in a constant state of flux, all employers must keep abreast of new developments affecting their workforce.